Technigo/project-react-native-app/README.md

 ## The problem

 Used the pre-made barcodescanner component from expo together with the openfoodfacts (www.openfoodfacts.com) API.

+Tried and tested products are "Bregott smör" & "Arla Mellanmjölk" :)

 ## View it live